Kellyanne Conway Receives Apology From Dem. Congressman Over Sexual Innuendo

 Last Wednesday evening, at a Washington Press Club Foundation awards dinner, U.S. Rep. Cedric Richmond quipped that Conway “looked kind of familiar” with her knees on the couch of the White House Oval Office.

-Richmond’s remarks seemed to possibly be a callback to Bill Clinton’s extracurricular activities with Monica Lewinsky in the White House when he added that “And I don’t want you to refer back to the ’90s.”
+Richmond’s remarks seemed to possibly be a callback to Bill Clinton’s extracurricular activities with Monica Lewinsky in the White House when he added, “And I don’t want you to refer back to the ’90s.”

 The New Orleans Democrat was alluding to the now-famous photo of Conway as she was getting ready to take pictures of President’s Trump meeting with the presidents of historically black colleges, an image that sparked viral outrage, or faux outrage, on Twitter among the ever-vigilant social justice cohort.